 Magnesium is one of many essential nutrients for the menopause, highly abundant in the body and responsible for over 300 different roles and many more processes.
 Certain essential nutrients like magnesium can prevent high blood pressure, depression and heart disease!
 (1) All are indicated in menopause.
 Magnesium is a vital menopause nutrient because it calms the nervous system and regulates the body’s response to stress and is crucial for energy production.
 A lack of magnesium can leave you tired, anxious, and less able to deal with stress.
 (2) All these areas can be affected during menopause so it’s important to ensure you have all the nutrients for menopause including magnesium.

-But that’s not all, women are often lacking in nutrients for the menopause like magnesium for dietary reasons and because hormonal contraception deplete levels.
+As a result magnesium is crucial, but that’s not all, women are often lacking in nutrients for the menopause like magnesium for dietary reasons and because hormonal contraception deplete levels.
 There is lots of evidence for premenstrual syndrome prevention using magnesium and B6(3) It is also vital for lots of systems affected by menopause e.g brain, bones, insulin regulation and circulation and muscle tension.
 I’ll be covering more nutrients for the menopause in later blogs.

 Sleep and Relaxation